OpenNTF/org.openntf.xsp.jakartaee/README.md

 };
 ```

+If this is unset, problems with NoSQL will manifest with root exceptions like `jakarta.nosql.ProviderNotFoundException: Provider not found: interface jakarta.nosql.document.DocumentQueryParser`.

 ## Building

 To build this application, first `package` the `osgi-deps` Maven project, which will provide the target platform dependencies used by the `eclipse` Maven tree.